NEW: White House says U.S. "proud to stand" with EU on the matter

-"Hezbollah first gained notoriety in 1983 after it bombed the United States Embassy in Beirut -- an attack that killed 63 people.
-Shortly thereafter, Hezbollah bombed the American and French Marine Barracks in Beirut, killing 241 Americans and 58 French service members with one of the largest explosive devices ever detonated during a terrorist attack," Tom Donilon, President Barack Obama's former national security adviser, wrote in a New York Times column this year.
+“Hezbollah first gained notoriety in 1983 after it bombed the United States Embassy in Beirut – an attack that killed 63 people,” wrote Tom Donilon, President Barack Obama’s former national security adviser, in a New York Times column this year.

 “Throughout the 1980s and 1990s, the group conducted kidnappings and airplane hijackings, two bombings in Buenos Aires, several in Paris and an attempted bombing in Bangkok.
 In 1996, it assisted in the Khobar Towers attack in Saudi Arabia, which killed 19 Americans.
 Thanks to this bloody record, in 1997 Hezbollah was among the first groups added to the State Department’s list of foreign terrorist organizations.”